iTwin/appui/docs/changehistory/NextVersion.md

   - `fillLayoutContainer` method and `rootSplit` getter of `ContentLayoutDef` class that are used internally only.
   - `applicationData`, `classId` properties of `ContentProps` interface.
 Use `content` property to specify a React node instead.
   - `addFloatingContentControl`, `contentSupportsCamera`, `dropFloatingContentControl`, `getActive`, `getActiveContentControl`, `isContent3dView`,`isContentDrawingView`, `isContentOrthographicView`, `isContentSheetView`, `isContentSpatialView`, `refreshActive`, `setActive` methods of `FrameworkContent`.
 See inline documentation for suggested replacements.
   - `ToolInformation`, `ToolUiProvider` classes, `activeToolInformation` property of `FrameworkFrontstages` interface without a replacement.
-TODO
+New APIs will be added in the future based on submitted use-cases.
+For simple scenarios, use `IModelApp.toolAdmin` APIs instead.
   - `onContentControlActivatedEvent` property of `FrameworkFrontstages` interface.
 Use `FrameworkContent.onActiveContentChangedEvent` instead.
   - `SyncUiEventId.ContentControlActivated` enum value.
 Use `SyncUiEventId.ActiveContentChanged` instead.
   - `addFloatingContentControl`, `contentControls`, `dropFloatingContentControl`, `setActiveView`, `setActiveViewFromViewport`, of `FrontstageDef` class.
 See inline documentation for suggested replacements.